MadLadsTechnology/QS99/README.md

 * Register and delete students and professors from subject
 * Create and delete subjects
 * Add and remove students and professors from a subject
+* Add students with a list in the form: "lastname firstname email" separated by new lines
+   * If a student doesnt exist a user is made and an email with password is sent.
 * Add and remove student assistants from a subject
 * Add and remove exercises from a subject
 ### Admin